| | |

 gcloud container clusters describe [CLUSTER] --format="value(clusterIpv4Cidr,podIpv4Cidr)"

-Then, verify the pods are actually pulling from the new block:
+Verify pods are pulling from the new block:

 kubectl get pods --all-namespaces -o wide | grep 240.0.